-RECEPTION A1 I can understand phrases and the highest frequency vocabulary related to areas of most immediate personal relevance (e.g. very basic personal and family information, shopping, local geography, I can understand the main points of clear standard speech on familiar matters regularly encountered in work, school, leisure, etc. I can understand the main point of many radio or TV B2 C1 C2 Listening I can recognise familiar words and very basic phrases concerning myself, my family and immediate concrete surroundings when people speak slowly and clearly. the highest frequency vocabulary related to areas of most immediate personal relevance (e.g. very basic personal and family information, points of clear standard speech on familiar matters regularly encountered in work, school, leisure, etc. I can understand extended speech and lectures and follow even complex lines of argument provided the topic is reasonably familiar.
+RECEPTION A1 A2 B1 B2 C1 C2 Listening I can recognise familiar words and very basic phrases concerning myself, my family and immediate concrete surroundings when people speak slowly and clearly.
+I can understand phrases and the highest frequency vocabulary related to areas of most immediate personal relevance (e.g. very basic personal and family information, shopping, local geography, employment).
+I can catch the main point in short, clear, simple messages and announcements.
+I can understand the main points of clear standard speech on familiar matters regularly encountered in work, school, leisure, etc. I can understand the main point of many radio or TV programmes on current affairs or topics of personal or professional interest when the delivery is relatively slow and clear.
+I can understand extended speech and lectures and follow even complex lines of argument provided the topic is reasonably familiar.
 I can understand most TV news and current affairs programmes.
 I can understand the majority of films in standard dialect.
 I can understand extended speech even when it is not clearly structured and when relationships are only implied and not signalled explicitly.
 I can understand television programmes and films without too much effort.
 I have no difficulty in understanding any kind of spoken language, whether live or broadcast, even when delivered at fast native speed, provided I have some time to get familiar with the accent.
 Reading I can understand familiar names, words and very simple sentences, for example on notices and posters or in catalogues.
 I can read very short, simple texts.
 I can find specific, predictable information in simple everyday material such as advertisements, prospectuses, menus and timetables and I can understand short simple personal letters.
 I can understand texts that consist mainly of high frequency everyday or job-related language.
 I can understand the description of events, feelings and wishes in personal letters.
 I can read articles and reports concerned with contemporary problems in which the writers adopt particular stances or viewpoints.
 I can understand contemporary literary prose.
 I can understand long and complex factual and literary texts, appreciating distinctions of style.
 I can understand specialised articles and longer technical instructions, even when they do not relate to my field.
 I can read with ease virtually all forms of the written language, including abstract, structurally or linguistically complex texts such as manuals, specialised articles and literary works.